Recommendations & Conclusions

 By January 2026, Defra should create a strategy for POAO smuggling in collaboration with the National Food Crime Unit (FSA), the Scottish Food Crime and Incidents Unit (FSS), port health authorities, inland local authorities and Border Force.
 To be effective, this must be a genuine co- design with the enforcement …

-Government response.
 The government partially accepts, committing to develop a revised strategic approach for the Short Straits as an initial step, which may lead to a wider UK-wide strategy later.
-They are also working to improve existing inter-agency intelligence sharing networks but …
+They are also working to improve existing inter-agency intelligence sharing networks but do not commit to a …

 12